alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-02-04-C++-Play-multithreading.markdown

 }
 ```

 Thread synchronization.
-For now, only mutexes, with similar usage as in the standard library.
+For now only mutexes with similar usage as in the standard library.

 ```csharp
 void test_mutexes() {